Loaded Sweet Potato Chili Cheese Fries

 Can I make my chilli vegetarian?

 Of course!
 Quorn or soy mince such as Clearspring organic soy mince are great beef mince alternatives to make your chili vegetarian.
 You could also make your chili with chopped up squash, carrot, peppers… any vegetable really.
-As long as you combine with the right spices, it’ll be a chilli!
+As long as you combine with the right spices, it’ll be a chili!

 I don’t have cheddar cheese, can I use another?